craftcms/docs/docs/3.x/sections-and-entries.md

 ### Preview Targets

-Your entry content will likely show up in places other than just their main URLs.
-For example, the Blog index page will show excerpts of recent blog posts.
+If you’re using Craft Pro, your section can have one or more **preview targets**, which are URLs of pages that your entries will show up on, making it possible for authors to preview entries as they are writing them in the control panel.

-With Craft Pro, your sections will have a “Preview Targets” setting, where you can list additional places your entries will show up on your site, so that authors can quickly preview entries everywhere they appear.
+Like entry URI formats, these preview target URLs are mini Twig templates that can contain entry properties and other dynamic values.

-Each preview target has Name and a URI.
-Give each of your targets a clear name that authors will understand, such as “Homepage” or “Blog Index”.
-Set the URI to the actual URI you want to load when the target is selected.
+If entries in your section have their own URLs, then you can create a preview target for the entry’s primary URL using the URL template, `{url}`.

-The URI is a mini Twig template (just like Entry URI Formats), so you can make it dynamic if you need to.
-For example, if you are creating an “Archive” preview target, where the URI needs to include the year the entry was published, you can enter `archive/{postDate|date('Y')}`.
+Create additional preview targets for any other areas the entry might show up, such as `news`, or `archive/{postDate|date('Y')}`.
+If the entries show up on the homepage, you can create a preview target with a blank URL.

 ![A section’s Preview Targets setting.](./images/preview-targets.png)